MetcalfeTom/friend-emulator/README.md

 WhatsApp allows you to export the chat log for any group chat or contact.
 Simply go to your settings in the app, hit 'Chats' and then 'Chat history'.
 Select the chat and you will receive it in a text file via e-mail.

-Put any number of these files into the same directory as the GenerateChats script.
+Put any number of these files into the same directory as the emulate script.

 ## Requirements
 To run this Emulator you need Python and some other requirements like TensorFlow, you can install them using: